Your rights when pregnant on probation or a fixed-term contract

-If you’ve recently started a job, or you’re on a fixed term contract, you might think that this means you don’t have rights in the workplace, but this often not the case.
+If you’ve recently started a job, you’re on your probationary period or you’re on a fixed term contract, you might think that this means you don’t have rights in the workplace, but this often is not the case.
 This article covers your rights when you’re pregnant and on probation or a fixed term contract.

 Your rights on probation

-Being on probation in your workplace does not affect your maternity rights – you can have 52 weeks of maternity leave and return to your job (even if you have only been employed for a very short time).
+Being on probation in your workplace does not affect your maternity rights – you can take up to 52 weeks of maternity leave and return to your job (even if you have only been employed for a very short time).

-If you meet the requirements, your employer has to pay you Statutory Maternity Pay (SMP).
-If you have not been with your employer long enough to get SMP you may qualify for Maternity Allowance (MA).
+If you meet the eligibility and notification requirements, your employer has to pay you Statutory Maternity Pay (SMP).
+If you have not been employed by your employer long enough to be paid SMP you may qualify for Maternity Allowance (MA).
 You can read more about both types of maternity pay and benefits here.

 You are entitled to paid time off for ante-natal appointments and your job should be safe for a pregnant woman to do.
 Being on probation makes no difference to any of these rights.

-All employees are protected from discrimination if they are dismissed or treated unfairly because of pregnancy or childbirth.
-This means that even though you are still on your probation period and have only been with your employer for a few months, your employer should not treat you unfairly due to your pregnancy.
+All employees are protected from discrimination from the application stage of their employment and this protection continues from day one throughout the employment relationship.
+This means that, even though you are still on your probation period and have only been with your employer for a few months, your employer should not dismiss you or treat you unfavourably or detrimentally because you are pregnant, because of any pregnancy related sickness or because you will be taking maternity leave.
+Such unfavourable treatment would be unlawful pregnancy and maternity discrimination.

 The scope and terms of your probation period are governed by your contract of employment.
 You should check your contract of employment to see what it says about your probationary period and whether your employer has the right to extend the probationary period.
 Your contract may also say something about what happens to the probationary period if you are absent for a part of it (i.e., on maternity leave).

-If you are absent for a part of your probationary period on maternity leave, your employer should not regard you as unsatisfactory given your absence – this would also be a form of pregnancy and maternity discrimination.
+If you are absent for a part of your probationary period on maternity leave, you should not fail your probation for any reason connected to pregnancy or maternity related absence – this would also be a form of pregnancy and maternity discrimination.
 Instead, your employer should either:

 If your employer fails to confirm you in post or fails to offer an extension, depending on the circumstances you may be able to bring a discrimination claim.
 For instance, if you go on maternity leave and your employer notifies you that you have not passed your probation, without offering to extend your probation period, this could be discrimination because you have not been given an opportunity to prove yourself and work your full probation period.